ashleypatricks/react-app-contacts-manager/README.md

 # Full Stack React & Express Contacts Manager

-This app is comprised of an Express server with authentication and CRUD capabilities.
-You can manage your contacts after registering and logging in to the app.
+This app is comprised of an Express server with authentication and CRUD capabilities & a React App.
+You can create and manage your contacts after registering and logging in to the app.

 The React App uses the Context API and React Hooks.